 EI Small Grant Program

 The EI Small Grant Program supports faculty and instructional staff in their efforts to experiment with new technologies and new ways of learning.
-The program will award grants up to $15,000.
-Proposals were due Monday, October 23, 2017.
+The program typically awards grants of up to $10-15,000.

 General Proposal Requirements